matthewpwatkins/ms-teams-notifier/.github/instructions/typescript.instructions.md

 - Use private helper methods to reduce duplication
 - If a private method does not rely on any instance variables, make it `static`
 - Use file names that match the class name, but lowercased with hyphens between words (e.g. `my-class.ts` for `MyClass`)
+- Fields should be private and readonly by default, and only made public or mutable when necessary

 ### Non-test code